TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 The two segments of AR200 in Nevada County are separated by a gap (along US371) longer than either segment

+AR212Gou is longer than AR212 (Star City), but AR212 (Staves) has the name AR212Sta

 The two segments of AR244 in Washington County are separated by a gap (along AR59) longer than either segment

 AR253 intersects AR45 twice in Sebastian County; both junctions are signed "AR 253 North"